 Beefsteak Tomatoes are not hard to grow, but they are also not the easiest plant to grow either.
-The standard Beefsteak Tomato is a large heirloom plant which requires quite a bit of attention and may not be a consistent producer.
+The standard Beefsteak Tomato is a large heirloom plant that requires quite a bit of attention and may not be a consistent producer.
 That said, there are a few things you can do to make growing Beefsteaks a bit easier.

 The first tip is to purchase a potted baby tomato plant instead of starting your Beefsteak Tomatoes from seeds yourself.
 Tomato seedlings can be finicky and require supplemental lighting and occasional repotting.
 Let the plant nursery do that work for you and buy potted seedling plants instead.

 Secondly, get your tomato planting area ready prior to planting.
 Plant the seedlings in a raised garden bed, large whisky barrel garden or 10-15 gallon grow bag.
 Use a nutrient-rich organic potting mix that allows water to drain out easily.
 Add a vertical stake and/or substantial trellis for the tomato plant’s vines.
 Beefsteak tomato plants also benefit from consistent water from a drip irrigation system.

 A final tip is to look for a modern hybrid beefsteak-type tomato plant instead of the standard heirloom Beefsteak Tomato.
 These hybrids are often more reliable in the garden and less susceptible to diseases and pests.
 Heirlooms like Beefmaster Tomato, Super Steak Tomato, and Big Beef Tomato are beefsteak-type options with most of the same characteristics of the classic Beefsteak cultivar.

 Beefsteak Tomato plants are among the largest types of tomato plants to grow, with vines routinely reaching 6-10 feet long.
 A Beefsteak plant can easily exceed 10 feet tall if the main stem is staked vertically and if growing conditions permit.